kishore-greesan/AI-PROJECT/README.md

 - The line number where it was found
 - The type of secret detected (API key, password, token, etc.)

-## For Non-Node.js Developers

-Even if you're not working with Node.js/JavaScript:
-1. Make sure you have Node.js(v18 or more) installed (download from [nodejs.org](https://nodejs.org))
-2. Run `npm install` once in the repository root after cloning
-3. Continue using your preferred programming language

 The secret check will run automatically before each commit after the initial setup.